 EXCERPT This is the cold open.

-If I’d known I was going to be standing on top of a merry-go-round in the middle of the night, I’d probably have worn different shoes.
+If I’d have known I was going to be standing on top of a merry-go-round in the middle of the night, I’d probably have worn different shoes.

 I mean, nothing too crazy.
 Certainly nothing strappy.
 No heels.
 Just some good, serviceable sneakers, not the stupid flip flops I have on now.
 Flip flops are not suitable for missions at night in a theme park where at least several people will definitely be trying to kill me.